-NMFS and ADFG have extensive scientific databases which include Pacific cod, and the Council has substantial information on management of Pacific cod in Alaskan waters.
+NMFS and ADFG have extensive scientific databases, which include BSAI Atka mackerel, BSAI and GOA northern rockfish, BSAI and GOA Pacific ocean perch, and GOA dusky rockfish; and the Council has substantial information on management of target stocks in Alaska waters.
 These data are made widely available through the agency websites, publications and at various publicly attended meetings.
 Data on certain aspects of commercial fishing are considered to be confidential, such as individuals or individual vessels in the analysis of fishery catch-per-unit-effort data, depending on the number of individuals or entities involved.
-Annual economic SAFE reports (e.g., Fissel et al. 2019) on social/cultural/economic value of the Alaskan fisheries resources are produced, which include extensive information on the Alaskan Pacific cod fisheries.
-Individual Pacific cod assessment SAFE reports have extensive sections on the economic performance of the fisheries.

-Alaska supports both the Alaska Seafood Marketing Institute and the Kodiak Seafood and Marine Science Center to stimulate research and to support and distribute the benefits of seafood in human diets.
+Annual economic SAFE reports (e.g., Fissel et al. 2020) on social/cultural/economic value of the Alaska fisheries resources are produced, which include extensive information on the Alaska Pacific cod fisheries.
+Individual BSAI Atka mackerel, BSAI and GOA northern rockfish, BSAI and GOA Pacific ocean perch, and GOA dusky rockfish SAFE reports have extensive sections on the economic performance of the fisheries.
+Alaska supports both ASMI and the Kodiak Seafood and Marine Science Center to stimulate research and to support and distribute the benefits of seafood in human diets.